You have an injury and you must protect your cast from damage so

 keep your splint or cast dry while you shower or bathe.

-- Not to walk on a "walking cast" until it is completely dry
+- You don't walk on a "walking cast" until it is completely dry

 three days for plaster to become hard enough to walk on.